MirrMurr/webeng-assignment-2-pet-catalogue/README.md

 ## Usage

-First, the installation, that will get the `concurently` package to run the client and the server side by side, after, it install both the client (NPM, Angular) and server (PHP, Laravel) dependencies.
+First, the installation, that will get the `concurrently` package to run the client and the server side by side, after, it install both the client (NPM, Angular) and server (PHP, Laravel) dependencies.

 NOTE: It uses a UNIX executable for the PHP installation.
 See top-level `package.json`.